rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 ## Listing links

 Let's start by the simplest of actions: listing the links.
-To do so we'll create the following files:
+To do so, we'll create the following files:

 ```ruby
 # app/controllers/shortened_links_controller.rb